Oluwapelumi99/Cuppy-s-restaurant/README.md

 # Cuppy's Restaurant

 ## Introduction
 - This is a project demonstrating a restaurant booking system.
-In this project, I will create a system to reserve tables in a restaurant and users can also make changes to their booking.
+In this project, I will create a system to reserve table in a restaurant for a single couple or one person at a time.
+Users can make changes to their booking.
 Users will also be able to leave reviews on what they think about this restaurant and they will be able to edit and delete these reviews if they wish to.
 - Users will also have the opportunity to create their accounts which has to be done in order to make bookings or leave reviews and an email to verify their account when they register will be sent to their email address and they can also reset their password if they have forgotten their password.
 - This site was made to put what I have learnt so far in HTML, CSS, JAVASCRIPT AND PYTHON to test.